somesocks/sass-atoms/README.md

 }
 ```

-You can also use this to add all default atoms to a class, but this will result in a large output:
+You can also use this to add all default atoms to a class, but this will result in a larger output:

 ```
   .banner {